Radu Lupu: Repertoire and recordings

 In addition to the composers he has recorded, Lupu is also noted for his performances of Bartók, Enescu, and Janáček.

 In 2024, the label Doremi began releasing a series of live recordings by Lupu.
 As of June 2024, the series consists of seven 2-CD sets.
 Although some of the repertoire overlaps with what Lupu recorded commercially, much of it greatly augments what was previously available.
 Vol. 2 includes recordings of Mozart's piano sonatas K. 310 and K. 545, Haydn's Andante and Variations in F minor and Piano Sonata No. 37 in D major, and Bartók's Out of Doors Suite.
 Vol. 3 presents Mozart's Piano Concerto No. 23 with Rudolf Kempe conducting and Beethoven's Choral Fantasy with Lawrence Foster as well as three solo piano pieces by Chopin, a composer Lupu never recorded commercially.
 It also includes works of a more modern vintage than found elsewhere in Lupu's output: the Piano Quintet of Shostakovich with the Gabrieli Quartet and the brief Humoresque of Rodion Shchedrin.
 Vol. 4 contains recordings of the Piano Sonata by Aaron Copland and another performance of Bartók's Out of Doors Suite.
 Vol. 5 includes recordings of Gershwin's Rhapsody in Blue and Piano Concerto in F with Dean Dixon as well as the Piano Concerto No. 2 by André Tchaikowsky, which was dedicated to Lupu, and another recording of Haydn's Piano Sonata No. 37 in D major.
 Vol. 6 includes Bach's Prelude & Fugue in B-flat minor from The Well-Tempered Clavier, Book 1, which represents the first available recording of Lupu playing Bach, along with more solo works by Mozart and Chopin.
 In addition to all these works new to Lupu's discography, the series includes alternative live recordings of many works by Mozart, Beethoven, Schubert, Franck, and Brahms.

+In 2025, Decca released Radu Lupu: The Unreleased Recordings, a six-disc collection of unreleased studio sessions and radio tapes, dated between 1970 and 2002.